shreeratn/human-typing-simulation/README.md

 Here's why:

-* Made by a student for fellow students , this can be used to present screen of typing homework live on screen from clipboard without user interference
+* Made by a student for fellow students, this can be used to present screen of typing homework live on screen from clipboard without user interference
 * Manual labor can be reduced.